Frenchman to livestream death in right-to-die case - RFI

 - 'With profound respect' -

-In order to show France the "agony" caused by the law in its current state, Cocq told AFP he would broadcast the end of his life on his Facebook page which he believed would come in "four to five days".
+In order to show France the "agony" caused by the law in its current state, Cocq will broadcast the end of his life -- which he believed would come in "four to five days" -- on his Facebook page, he told AFP.

+From midnight Friday he plans to stop taking any food, hydration and treatment, except painkillers, a support group said.

-He said he hoped his struggle would be remembered and "go down in the long term" as a step forwards in changing the law.
-He would halt all feeding, drinking and treatment from Friday night.
+Cocq said he hoped his struggle would be remembered and "go down in the long term" as a step towards changing the law.

-Macron said in his latter that "with emotion, I respect your action."
+Macron said in his letter that "with emotion, I respect your action."
 And the president added a handwritten postscript, saying: "With all my personal support and profound respect."

 An Elysee official told AFP that Macron wanted to hail Cocq's commitment to the rights of the handicapped.